 FIGHTING WORDS

-Whether it’s Padmé or Obi-Wan talking to Anakin, the scenes in Episode III that take place on Mustafar are loaded with fighting words.
-Padmé and Anakin have a domestic spat and then Obi-Wan joins in and takes the floor for a while.
+The scenes in Episode III that take place on Mustafar are loaded with fighting words.
+Padmé and Anakin have a domestic spat, and then Obi-Wan joins in and takes the floor for a while.
 As to be expected, there are a few lines of dialogue from the climactic lightsaber duel that got lost in the editing room.
 Thankfully, they can be found in the novel, comic, script and other versions of the story.
+We’ll begin with the Anakin/Padmé argument on the landing platform.
+Here’s the scripted version of Anakin and Padmé’s spat as it appears in the published script:

 195 EXT.
 MUSTAFAR-LANDING PLATFORM-DAY